top of page

 • Accept that missed lessons are non-refundable.

-• Pay for additional pre-exam lessons.
+• Pay for additional pre-exam lessons where applicable.

-6.2 Goods & Merchandise
+6.3 Goods & Merchandise

-• Items must be paid for upon delivery.
+6.3.1 All items must be paid for upon delivery.

-• Made-to-order garments are non-refundable unless faulty.
+6.3.3 Made-to-order garments are non-refundable unless faulty.

-6.3 Physical Teaching Techniques
+6.4 Physical Teaching Techniques

 7. Privacy Policy